Berber raid on the Vandal Kingdom

-The Berber raid against vandals was a military Berbers expedition in the south of Byzacena in 529 against the Vandal Kingdom between Antalas and Hilderic.
+In 529 or 530, a Berber army under Antalas led a military expedition into the south of Byzacena.
+He defeated an army of the Vandal Kingdom under the command of Hildimer, which precipitated a coup against King Hilderic.

 Background

 Under the reign of Guenfan, the Frexes were still a small and relatively weak kingdom.
 Nevertheless, his son Antalas, who was then serving as a general in his father’s army, began hostilities against the Vandals as early as 516.

 He launched raids against King Thrasamund in the valleys and mountains of southern Byzacena, which met with great success.
 After succeeding his father as leader of the Frexes in 517, Antalas decided to launch a larger-scale expedition against King Hilderic.

-The expedition
+Expedition

-After ravaging several cities and pillaging the countryside of southern Byzacena, Antalas, leading the Frexes and allied with Naffur contingents, provoked a reaction from the Vandal king Hilderic, he decided to send his nephew Hildimer to confront Antalas' army The latter decided to send his army to stop the advance of the Berber troops.
+Antalas, leading the Frexes and allied with Naffur contingents, ravaged several cities and pillaging the countryside of southern Byzacena, provoking a reaction from the Vandal king, who decided to send his nephew Hildimer to confront Antalas' army.
+The latter decided to send his army to stop the advance of the Berber troops.

 However, the Vandals army fell into an ambush: it was quickly trapped in a wooded area, without supplies, and overwhelmed by stifling heat.
 The difficult terrain prevented the Vandal cavalry from maneuvering effectively.
 Hilderic’s army suffered a crushing defeat, allowing the Berbers to continue pillaging the region.